Shrine of the Báb: First mausoleum

 Bahá'u'lláh arrived in the Haifa-Akka region as a prisoner of the Ottoman Empire in the same year as the first German Templer colony in Palestine was founded in Haifa.
 Years later, after his release from strict confinement, he visited the Templer Colony on Mount Carmel several times and wrote a letter to Georg David Hardegg, the co-founder of the Templer movement.
-He subsequently asked his son, ‘Abdu’l-Baha, to build, on the alignment of the Templer Colony road (Carmel Avenue) with the shrine to the forerunner of the religion, known as "the Bab," halfway up the mountain.
+He subsequently asked his son, ‘Abdu’l-Baha, to build, on the alignment of the Templer Colony road (Carmel Avenue) with the shrine to the forerunner of the religion, known as "the Báb", halfway up the mountain.
 The conjunction of the Templer buildings and the Shrine have become the most significant landmark in the modern city of Haifa.

 The remains of the Báb were buried on March 21, 1909 in a six-room mausoleum made of local stone.
 In a separate room, the remains of ʻAbdu'l-Bahá were buried in November 1921.
 In 1929 three rooms were added to the mausoleum.